Universiteit Leiden

 Our LL.M. and MSc.
 Programmes

 If you already have some work experience, then our advanced LL.M. programmes might interest you.
-These programmes are for legal professionals who want to specialise further and expand their career opportunities.
+These programmes are for legal professionals who would like to specialise further and expand their career opportunities.

 For a total overview of our Dutch and English-taught master's programmes, click here.